 The inaccuracy was caused by the fact that from the 1680s on and in the 50 years that followed, reality had to be altered in order to fit the self-representation of the king in power.
 It was thus initially Christian V’s (1646-99) and subsequently Frederik IV’s (1671-1730) monogram that adorned the tower’s façade on the front page of the almanac.
 The monogram of the latter even stayed on the almanac some time after his son, Christian VI (1699-1746), had become king, apparently because no one had discovered that it needed to be changed.
 Eight years went by after the death of Frederik IV before his monogram was changed – this time to the right one.

 One could rely more on what was inside the almanac, or that was at least the intention.
 This was the reason why the Round Tower appeared on the front page – as a token of the university vouching for the authenticity of the content.
 The university observatory was situated at the top of the tower until 1861 and the Round Tower was not removed from the almanac’s front page until a couple of years after the university observatory was moved.

 The image of the Round Tower on the front page also indicated where one had to hand over money if one committed an offence against the university’s privilege to publish the almanac.
-If doing so, one had to pay 300 rigsdaler to “the Round Astronomy Tower at the Church of the Holy Trinity here in our royal residence town Copenhagen”, as it was stated in the royal almanac privilege from 1685.
+If doing so, one had to pay 300 rigsdaler to “the Round Astronomy Tower at the Trinity Church here in our royal residence town Copenhagen”, as it was stated in the royal almanac privilege from 1685.

 False Prophets I